South Korea’s birthrate, the world’s lowest, rises again amid signs of easing demographic crisis

 Economic shock

-The administration of President Lee Jae Myung plans to prepare a five-year policy roadmap this year to respond to demographic changes, amid concern about an economic shock from a rapidly ageing population.
+President Lee Jae Myung’s administration plans a five-year policy roadmap in 2026 to respond to demographic changes, amid concern about an economic shock from a rapidly ageing population.

 It also plans to further expand policy support rolled out in recent years for childbirth, and to introduce measures to attract skilled foreign workers in response to a shrinking workforce.